jlcalderon/project-3/README.md

 [Link to open diagram online](https://dbdiagram.io/d/5fcec76d9a6c525a03ba2c8f)

 ## Privilege
 The app allows two types of users to interact with the login, and each type of user is able to access specific functions.
-The two users are the counselor/Admin and the student.
+The two users are the Counselor/Admin and the Student.
 - Counselor/Admin
 - Student